 The impact of COVID-19 has been felt everywhere, including the release of the IPPS Final Rule.
-Generally released in late July or early August, the 2021 Final Rule was released on September 2 and published in the Federal Register on September 18, 2020 (CMS, 2020).
+Generally released in late July or early August, CMS released the 2021 Final Rule on September 2 and published it in the Federal Register on September 18, 2020 (CMS, 2020).
 The effective date, October 1, 2020, stays the same, offering an especially short turnaround time for analyzing and implementing the provisions of the rule.
-Updates for FY 2021 include changes to the grouping logic and codes in selected MS-DRGs, new MS-DRGs for CAR T-Cell therapy, shifts between O.R. and non-O.R. procedures, and movement of cases from the Extensive or Non-Extensive O.R.
+In addition, updates for FY 2021 include changes to the grouping logic and codes in selected MS-DRGs, new MS-DRGs for CAR T-Cell therapy, shifts between O.R. and non-O.R. procedures, and movement of cases from the Extensive or Non-Extensive O.R.
 Procedures Unrelated to Principal Diagnosis.
-In addition, the rule discusses continuations, additions, and deletions to the New Technology add-on payments.
+Furthermore, the rule discusses continuations, additions, and deletions to the New Technology add-on payments.
 Overall, there will be an 2.7% increase in Medicare payments to hospitals, representing approximately $3.5 billion in added payments.

 MS-DRG Classification Changes

 The most striking MS-DRG news is the release of PRE-MDC 18 for Chimeric Antigen Receptor (CAR) T-Cell Therapy.
-New Technology add-on payments for YESCARTA and KYMRIAH are discontinued for 2021, and, instead, the New Technology PCS codes for these drugs are included in the new MS-DRG, which has a weight of 37.3290.
-Other changes include new MS-DRGs for Major Head and Neck and ENT O.R. procedures, Hip Replacement with Hip Fractures and Kidney Transplant with dialysis, with six deleted MS-DRGs.
+CMS discontinued the New Technology add-on payments for YESCARTA and KYMRIAH for 2021.
+Instead, the New Technology PCS codes for these drugs are included in the new MS-DRG, which has a weight of 37.3290.
+Additionally, other changes include new MS-DRGs for Major Head and Neck and ENT O.R. procedures, Hip Replacement with Hip Fractures and Kidney Transplant with dialysis, with six deleted MS-DRGs.
 Click here for a complete description of these changes.

 Shifts in MS-DRGs 981-983 and 987-989

-There were six instances with shifts from MS-DRGs 981-983 for Extensive O.R.
+Furthermore, there were six instances with shifts from MS-DRGs 981-983 for Extensive O.R.
 Unrelated to Principal Diagnosis to MDCs and MS-DRGs including hemoptysis and epistaxis with percutaneous artery embolization and revision of implantable vascular access devices.
-There are two cases that moved out of MS-DRGs 987-989 for Non-Extensive O.R.
+Additionally, there are two cases that moved out of MS-DRGs 987-989 for Non-Extensive O.R.
 Procedure Unrelated to Principal Diagnosis to specific MDCs and MS-DRGs.

 O.R.
 Versus Non-O.R.
 Procedures

 Each year, CMS evaluates the designation of procedure codes as O.R. or Non-O.R. and makes changes as appropriate.
-This year, endoscopic revisions of feeding devices was switched to a Non-O.R. procedure, while six Non-O.R. procedures were re-classified as O.R. procedures (percutaneous/endoscopic biopsy of mediastinum; percutaneous endoscopic chemical pleurodesis; percutaneous endoscopic excision of stomach; percutaneous endoscopic drainage of the peritoneum and gallbladder; open control of bleeding in the peritoneal cavity; and open inspection of the penis).
+This year, CMS switched endoscopic revisions of feeding devices to a Non-O.R. procedure.
+The agency also re-classified six Non-O.R. procedures as O.R. procedures (percutaneous/endoscopic biopsy of mediastinum; percutaneous endoscopic chemical pleurodesis; percutaneous endoscopic excision of stomach; percutaneous endoscopic drainage of the peritoneum and gallbladder; open control of bleeding in the peritoneal cavity; and open inspection of the penis).

 New Technology Add-on Payments for 2021

-Typically, to be considered for add-on payment, “new technologies” must meet these three criteria:
+Typically, for CMS to consider these for add-on payment, “new technologies” must meet these three criteria: